PowerShellCrack/IntuneCustomComplianceSamples/README.md

 1. Login into [Intune Admin Center](https://intune.microsoft.com)
 2. Navigate to Devices > Compliance > Scripts or  Endpoint security > Device compliance > Scripts
-2. Click Add > Windows 10 or Later.
+3. Click Add > Windows 10 or Later.
 Provide a Name, description, and publisher.
-3. On Settings, add your script to Detection script.
-Review your script carefully.
-Intune doesn’t validate the script for syntax or programmatic errors.
 4. Copy the contents of the script in the detection script settings.
 Then set:
     - Run this script using the logged on credentials > NO
     - Enforce script signature check > NO